 Players must be registered with Belsouth Football Club http://belsouthfootball.club/registration/ to attend grading.
 You can register to play for Belsouth from 20 January 2020.

 Schedule and Location

 |Age Group||8 February 2020||11 February 2020||13 February 2020|

 |U11 mixed and U11 girls||9:45am-11:15am||6:30pm-8:00pm|

 |U13 and U14 open||1:15pm-2:30pm||6:00pm-7:00pm|

 For the Girls U16 and U18 age groups there will be no grading in 2020.
 However, players are encouraged to register with Play Football as soon as possible to assist with forming teams for 2020.

 Note: session registration commences 30 minutes prior to each grading session.

-All Grading Sessions will be at Murranji St fields, Hawker
+UPDATE: All grading for 2020 will be at the Walhallow Street fields, Hawker